vehi-invitu/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 It's usage primary consists of cases where you receive a payment for a good or service where either the product or the price (or both) hasn't been determinated at the moment.

-The |SAT| allows two diferent ways to handle this process: Both of them involve linking all invoices to each other with the :guilabel:`CFDI Origin` field.
+The |SAT| allows two diferent ways to handle this process: both of them involve linking all invoices to each other with the :guilabel:`CFDI Origin` field.

 For this process, it is necessary to have the :doc:`Sales <../../sales>` app installed.